xgirma/reactor01/01/README.md

 getDate();
 console.log(date);
-// ReferenceError: date is not defined
+// Uncaught ReferenceError: date is not defined
 ````

 We get reference error because we created the `date` variable inside the `getDate` function.
+But not in the global object.

 2. scoped to a nested function